ffwdeng/ffwdeng.github.io/content/solutions/_index.md

     firmware:
       title: Firmware Development​
       content: The development entails embedded firmware creation for ESP-32 and STM32 platforms, integrating various sensors such as temperature, pressure, humidity, light detection, and audio detection.
 Connectivity is established through Bluetooth Low Energy (BLE) and Standard WiFi (2.4GHz/5GHz), while communication protocols employed include HTTPS, MQTT, and CoAP.
+    acyberf:
+      title: Advanced Cyberanalytics Framework
+      content: The advanced analytics interface tailored for post-analysis of network security data flows and security incident reporting provides users with the capability to construct custom dashboards for data visualization.
+It enables the definition of sophisticated automated agents dedicated to data processing for post-analysis and automated decision-making.
+Furthermore, the platform facilitates big data correlation and aggregation to enhance insights and efficiencies.
+    dldata:
+      title: Distributed Live Detection and Threat Analysis Platform
+      content: The modular, distributed engine is designed to execute live threat analysis utilizing high-interaction honeypots.
+Offering versatility, it can function as either an advanced high-interaction honeypot or a dynamic analysis engine system.
+Key features include real-time monitoring of attacks with comprehensive attack geo-localization and visualization capabilities, support for console commands, tracking filesystem modifications, and monitoring network packet activity.
+Additionally, the system ensures persistent data storage of conducted attacks and provides tools for data analysis and report generation.
+It supports a range of widely used protocols including SSH, Telnet, FTP, HTTP, and SMB.
+    elearn:
+      title: E-learning Cybersecurity Platform
+      content: The comprehensive full-stack solution for e-learning courses emphasizes cyber security training and hands-on learning experiences.
+Users can define courses and manage students while dynamically generating training environments featuring meticulously crafted vulnerabilities and ready-to-play capture-the-flag challenges.